sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 ### Closing Thoughts

 This process ended up being much more complex than I had initially hoped.
-The issues with Git submodules, and having to create my own Hugo builder image made it take way longer than I expected.
-It was quite satisfying when I got the configuration dialed in and the long stretch of red builds finally turned green.
+The issues with Git submodules, and having to create my own Hugo builder image made it take much longer than I expected.
+That being said, it was quite satisfying when I got the configuration dialed in and the long stretch of red builds finally turned green.

 ![cloud build dashboard](/static/images/cloud-build-dashboard.png)

-Just like with the server set up, Cloud Build is also included in GCP free tier (up to 120 build minutes/day) so this shouldn't cost me anything.
-That being said, I can't help but think using circle CI might have been a smoother process.
+While I am happy with the end result, I can't help but think using Circle CI might have been a smoother process.
 Perhaps sometime down the to road I'll attempt setting up an equivalent pipeline there and see how that goes!